ANSHIKA010/Mini-loan-app/server/Readme.md

 ## Notes
 - **Overpayments**: If a user repays more than the scheduled amount, the excess amount is applied to the current repayment, but future scheduled repayments remain unchanged.
 - **Admin Privileges**: Admins can approve loans and view all loans, but cannot edit loans of other users.
-- **Token Expiration**: Tokens are set to expire in 1 hour.
+- **Token Expiration**: Tokens are set to expire in 24 hours.
 Users need to re-authenticate after expiration.